Alya towards Exascale: Algorithmic Scalability using PSCToolkit: Interfacing Alya to PSCToolkit

 The sparse matrices expressing the linear couplings among the unknowns are distributed in such a way that each parallel process holds the entries associated with the couplings generated on its subdomain.
 Two different options are possible for sparse matrix distribution: the partial row format and the full row format~\cite{alyaintechopen2017}, respectively.
 In the full row format, if a mesh element/node and the corresponding unknown belong to a process, all row entries related to that unknown are stored by that process.
-In the partial row format, the row of a matrix corresponding to an unknown is not full and it needs contributions from unknowns belonging to different processes (see Figure~\ref{matrixdistribution}).
+In the partial row format, the row of a matrix corresponding to an unknown is not full and needs contributions from unknowns belonging to different processes.
 Alya uses a partial row format for storing the matrix.

-The libraries from \texttt{PSCToolkit} build the preconditioners and apply the Krylov methods on the assumption of a full row format; nevertheless, support for partial row format was added to the libraries' preprocessing stage, so that the interfacing can be as transparent as possible.
-The preprocessing support implies the retrieval of remote information for those matrix contributions that correspond to elements on the boundary; the data communication is split between the discovery of the needed entries (which needs only be executed when the discretization mesh changes) and the actual retrieval of the matrix entries, which must happen at any time step where the matrix coefficients and/or vector entries may be rebuilt, prior to an invocation of the solvers.
-When the topology of the mesh does not change, and there is only an update in the coefficients, it is also possible to reuse the same preconditioner; this may be full reuse (if the matrix has not changed much in the coefficients), or partial reuse, employing the same prolongators/restrictors to rebuild the AMG hierarchy and smoothers.
+The libraries from \texttt{PSCToolkit} build the preconditioners and apply the Krylov methods on the assumption of a full row format; nevertheless, support for partial row format was added to the libraries' pre-processing stage so that the interfacing can be as transparent as possible.
+The pre-processing support implies the retrieval of remote information for those matrix contributions that correspond to elements on the boundary; the data communication is split between the discovery of the needed entries (which needs only be executed when the discretization mesh changes) and the actual retrieval of the matrix entries, which must happen at any time step where the matrix coefficients and/or vector entries may be rebuilt, prior to an invocation of the solvers.
+When the topology of the mesh does not change, and there is only an update in the coefficients, {it is also possible to reuse the same preconditioner; this may be full reuse of the overall matrices hierarchy, or partial reuse, employing the same prolongators/restrictors to rebuild the AMG hierarchy and smoothers.}